e-scooter-2077/documentation/devops-engineering.md

 !!! check
     Style warnings are treated as errors.

+### Static Code Analysis
+Static code analysis for the C# language is performed automatically within the CI pipeline for every azure function project.
+Reports are put under the Security tab of the relative GitHub project.
+The tool used for the analysis is [CodeQL](https://codeql.github.com/).

 ## Documentation Tools
 We automated documentation generation of both the architecture of the system (in this repository) and the API of our microservices with a Swagger plugin for ASP.NET (see the [Rent Service API docs](https://escooter-rent-service.azurewebsites.net/swagger/index.html) as an example).